San Francisco Silent Film Festival

 No other project-specific support is considered for this grant program.

 The Foundation seeks to fund a broad range of arts groups that produce and present innovative new work by Bay Area artists.
 It strives to make grants that support a diverse array of artistic disciplines, aesthetic sensibilities, and forms of cultural expression.
-We prioritize grant requests that best support working artists and place particular emphasis on funding groups that represent and engage marginalized artists and communities.
+We prioritize grant requests that best support working artists.
+We also place particular emphasis on funding groups that represent and engage marginalized artists and communities.

 Organizations may not apply to the Fleishhacker Foundation more than once each year, except for fiscal sponsors applying on behalf of multiple groups.
-(If your organization applied for consideration during the Foundation’s spring 2024 review cycle, it is not eligible to apply again until the spring 2025 cycle, even if it did not receive a grant.)
+(If your organization applied for consideration during the Foundation’s fall 2024 review cycle, it is not eligible to apply again until the fall 2025 cycle, even if it did not receive a grant.)

 Individual artists are not eligible for grants through this program.